COS301-SE-2025/BRAD/docs/SRS_Document.md

 supports security and compliance by ensuring that sensitive operations are handled server-side under controlled conditions.

-The Layered Architecture organizes BRAD into logical layers: the presentation layer (user interface), application layer (API and Gatekeeper), business logic layer (analysis and classification), and data layer (databases and logs).
-This improves maintainability, as each layer can be updated independently and reliability as issues in one layer don’t directly affect others.
-It also enhances security by restricting access to sensitive data handling within backend layers only.
+The Layered Architecture organizes the BRAD bot into distinct backend layers: the Scrape Service Layer (responsible for fetching and parsing submitted domains), Malware Detection Layer (examines domains for malicious content), AI Analysis Layer (classifies and scores domain risk based on trained models), and Report Generation Layer (produces and logs investigation reports).
+This structure improves maintainability, as each layer handles a specific subtask and can be updated or debugged independently.
+It also enhances reliability, as issues in one layer such as scraping do not directly affect the functioning of others.
+Security is reinforced by isolating sensitive processes within these internal layers, reducing exposure to external threats.

 The Pipe and Filter Pattern structures the backend analysis workflow as a clear processing pipeline: Scrape → Malware Detection → AI Risk